cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ## Creating a gRPC Client in .NET

 Creating a client is a straightforward and essential part of working with gRPC.
 It enables applications to consume the services hosted on a gRPC server.
 In .NET, gRPC clients are strongly typed and generated directly from the .proto service definition, ensuring that the client and server adhere to the same contract.
 This tight coupling simplifies development, eliminates potential mismatches, and provides a seamless developer experience.

-Unlike traditional REST clients that rely on manual URL handling and serialization logic, gRPC clients relieve you from the burden of network communication, message serialization, and error handling.
-The generated client classes expose methods corresponding to the server-side RPCs, allowing you to invoke them as local method calls.
-For example, a call to a unary RPC is as simple as calling a method on an object, while streaming RPCs use async patterns that integrate naturally into .NET applications.

 In this section, we’ll explore how to create and configure a gRPC client in .NET, from generating client code to establishing a connection with the server.
 We’ll also delve into advanced topics, such as securing communication with TLS, a crucial aspect of gRPC applications.
 Understanding this will ensure that your applications are secure.
 We'll also cover handling custom headers, and managing client-side streaming.
 These concepts will prepare you to build robust and efficient applications that interact seamlessly with gRPC services.